 Speed index details

-The Speed index tracks application page load performance over time in Chrome.
+The speed index tracks application page load performance over time in Chrome and Edge.
 It tracks the loading speed of page URLs and individual steps within a test, even if there is no additional page load.
 This capability makes it possible to monitor performance of single page apps where pages are dynamically updated in response to user actions without changing the URL.

 The index relies on the speed index metric, which is also used by the Google Lighthouse tools as the primary measure of page loading speed.
 Note that currently Lighthouse tools do not track loading performance of UI interactions where the page URL doesn't change.

-Currently, Speed index is available only for test runs in Chrome for steps with a screenshot and Chrome timeline trace.
+Currently, Speed index is available only for test runs in Chrome and Edge for steps with a screenshot and Chrome step trace.